 - Chronic nonmalignant pain

 Many of the qualifying medical conditions for Florida have similar symptoms that may be treated with cannabis.
 The most common complaints are pain and gastrointestinal issues.
-For more specifically on pain check out this guide for treating chronic pain with cannabis and CBD products.

 The 4 steps to obtain a Medical Marijuana Card in Florida

 In addition to having at least one of the qualifying medical conditions listed above, a patient must fulfill a residency requirement to meet the necessary criteria for obtaining a Medical Marijuana Card in Florida.
 Patients will simply need to supply a Florida driver’s license or a valid Florida identification card as proof of residency.